Must-see attractions in Cape Town and the Western Cape

-Nestled on the rear side of Table Mountain – the stunning centerpiece of Cape Town – is Kirstenbosch National Botanical Gardens.
-If you’ve been busy driving around the Cape for a few days this makes for a perfect relaxation day – though I’ll admit we did need a fair bit of leg work pushing our stroller up the steep hills!
+Nestled on the rear side of Table Mountain – the stunning centrepiece of Cape Town – is Kirstenbosch National Botanical Gardens.
+If you’ve been busy driving around the Cape for a few days this makes for a perfect relaxation day – though I’ll admit we did need a fair bit of legwork pushing our stroller up the steep hills!
 Its worth the walk to the top of the gardens though to experience the fairly newly built Centenary Tree Canopy Walkway.
-Although not as long as we expected, the children enjoyed the thrill of walking among the tree tops and taking in a different view of the gardens, although slightly disconcerted by the bridge’s natural sway!
+Although not as long as we expected, the children enjoyed the thrill of walking among the treetops and taking in a different view of the gardens, although slightly disconcerted by the bridge’s natural sway!

-Our little ones were most captivated by the special dinosaur display that was on when we visited (not a permanent feature – part of their Art in the Garden installment series).
-For us just some very nice sculptures hidden in the hill tops, but again the Globetrotters were utterly captivated and so excited by this garden discovery, it certainly made their day!
+Our little ones were most captivated by the special dinosaur display that was on when we visited (not a permanent feature – part of their Art in the Garden instalment series).
+For us just some very nice sculptures hidden in the hilltops, but again the Globetrotters were utterly captivated and so excited by this garden discovery, it certainly made their day!

-Tips Western Cape and Cape Town with Kids
+Top Tips for visiting Western Cape and Cape Town with Kids

 - Although restaurants were very welcoming of our children, most did not have a high chair – or booster of any sort.
 This was one occasion we wish we had bought our own booster seat or some sort of travelling high chair solution with us.